"A Shepherd They Withheld"

 Egyptologists are not certain which of several princesses was the Chief Royal Wife of Thutmose IV and the designated heiress, however Mutemwiya is the most popular choice.
 Mutemwiya became the mother of Amenhotep III.
 It was once thought that she had been of Mitanni origin.
 If she had also been the granddaughter of Saussatar, this would not have been exceptional.
 Rebekah (Hatshepsut-Meryetre/Beketre), Rachel (Merit-Amon), and Leah (Tia) had also been brought from Aram Naharaim in previous generations.
 The granddaughter of Saussatar would have been the daughter of his son Aratama.
 Aratama was in turn the cousin of Thutmose, and therefore still very closely related to him.
 However, Egyptologists now believe that Mutemwiya was not the Mitanni bride of Thutmose IV.

 1 Chronicles 5:2 (NIV) states: "Though Judah was the strongest of his brothers and a ruler came from him, the rights of the firstborn belonged to Joseph."
-Jacob's final words regarding Joseph included "blessings of breast and womb."ae It appears that this extended to Mutemwiya, and that Joseph was the biological father of Amenhotep III.
-Yuya held the Egyptian title of "Father of the God."
-In other words, the title of Potiphar was transferred from Judah to Joseph.
-As with Abimelech (Thutmose I), the son that Yuya fathered was not any ordinary pharaoh, but THE pharaoh Amenhotep III.
+Jacob's final words regarding Joseph included "blessings of breasts and womb."ae It appears that this extended to Mutemwiya, but only after Thutmose IV had sired Amenhotep III.
+Yuya held the honorary Egyptian title of "Father of the God."
+As with Abimelech ("Father of the King"/Thutmose I), the son that Thutmose IV fathered was not any ordinary pharaoh, but THE pharaoh Amenhotep III.
 Amenhotep III who was known as "The King of Kings" in ancient times.
-Therefore, the title of Potiphar would be, in retrospect, more than appropriate for the man who sired him, and reflects the Biblical statement that Joseph was made "father to Pharaoh."af Thutmose IV was considered the legal father of Amenhotep III by virtue of his status as pharaoh and husband of the heiress.
+Therefore, the title of Potiphar would be, in retrospect, more than appropriate for the man who sired him.
+However, upon the premature death of Thutmose IV, Joseph "was made father to Pharaoh."af In other words, the title of Potiphar was transferred from Judah to Joseph along with the birthright.
+Although Thutmose IV was the biological father, Yuya became the legal father of Amenhotep III as part of his regency over the Empire.
 In the following chapter, it will be demonstrated that Thutmose IV sired a son named Aye through Asenath (Tuya).
 While this son and future ruler was the natural son of Thutmose, he was considered the legal son of Yuya.
 This relationship will be analyzed further in the next chapter.

 The Acid Test

-This is one bold Biblical theory that will be scientifically supported!
-DNA testing will prove that Thutmose I is the father of Thutmose III.
-Yuya will be identified as the son of Amenhotep II and Merit-Amon, and the half-brother of Thutmose IV.
-Yuya likely will also be identified as the father of the mummy labeled Amenhotep III.
-It should be noted that experts believe that this mummy may not be that of Amenhotep III, but could actually be that of Akhenaten or even Amenhotep II.
+This is one bold Biblical theory that can be scientifically supported!
+DNA testing (if/when performed on the remaining royal mummies) can reveal that Thutmose I was the father of Thutmose III.
+If Yuya does not proved to be the son of Amenhotep II and Merit-Amon, then he was probably fathered by Amenhotep II's twin, Prince Menkheperre A (Esau).
+Unfortunately, the mummy of Menkheperre is unknown.
+Thutmose IV likely will be identified as the father of the mummy labeled Amenhotep III, which would be no surprise.
+However, the mummy of Yuya is known and should be tested for comparison.
+It should also be noted that experts believe that this mummy may not be that of Amenhotep III, but could actually be that of Akhenaten or even Amenhotep II.
 If the mummies of the 18th Dynasty Pharaohs were mislabeled in antiquity, then the associations presented here along with DNA testing will help us to correctly re-identify them.

 Bones of Contention